-Joe, Grace, and I visited my Grandma this past weekend.
+Joe, Grace, and I visited my Old Grandma this past weekend.

-Some of the best times in my life have taken place at her house.
+Some of the best times in my life have taken place at my Grandma's house.

-The first thing my Grandma pointed out to me was that the owner, Kate Rodgers, signed her name on the top of the book, along with the date on which she received it.
-Kate Rodgers was my grandmother’s mother’s cousin.
-The Rodgers were early settlers of Tennessee, and many of them still live there.
+The first thing she pointed out to me was that the owner, Kate Rodgers, signed her name on the top of the book, along with the date on which she received it.
+Kate Rodgers was my grandmother's grandmother, and she acquired this cookbook after she had been married and had several children.

 Though Kate Rodgers wrote October 24, 1912 on top of the Gold Medal Flour Cook Book, its copyright date is 1910.